tarodx/PeerAssessment1/README.md

-In this folder you can find the "run_analysis.R" file.
+In this folder you can find the "run_analysis.R" file and the "CodeBook.md" associated.
 This file works with the "Human Activity Recognition Using Smartphones" data set.
 In the next lines, a description of the code will be done.

 - Step 1: read common info from the "UCI HAR Dataset" directory:
 	> Read column names